How It Works - Email to PDF for Outlook

 Convert attachments as PDFs in outgoing emails in Outlook

-Before sending emails to recipients, the add-in provides an option to convert any attachments that you might have added to PDF.
-To summarize, whether the documents are Word, Excel, PowerPoint, images, TIFF or plain text, the add-in would automatically convert to PDF.
+Before sending emails to recipients, Email to PDF add-in provides you an option to convert any attachments (that you might have added) to PDF attachments.
+Whether the attachments are Word, Excel, PowerPoint, Images, Web-pages, plain text documents or Compressed Zip, Email MSG or EML files, Email to PDF add-in would automatically extract and convert all to PDF attachments.

 How to save incoming emails as PDF files automatically